-An Anti-Doping Rule violation occurring during or in connection with an Event may lead to Disqualification of all of the Athlete's individual results obtained in that Event with all consequences, including forfeiture of all medals, points and prizes, except as provided in Article 10.1.1.
+An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Fencer's individual results obtained in that Event with all consequences, including forfeiture of all medals, points and prizes, except as provided in Article 10.1.1.

-[Comment to Article 10.1: Whereas Article 9 (Automatic Disqualification of Individual Results) Disqualifies the result in a single Competition in which the Athlete tested positive, this Article may lead to Disqualification of all results in all competitions during the Event.
-Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the severity of the Athlete's anti-doping rule violation and whether the Athlete tested negative in the other Competitions.]
+[Comment to Article 10.1: Whereas Article 9 (Automatic Disqualification of Individual Results) Disqualifies the result in a single Competition in which the Fencer tested positive, this Article may lead to Disqualification of all results in all competitions during the Event.
+Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the severity of the Fencer's anti-doping rule violation and whether the Fencer tested negative in the other Competitions.]

-10.1.1 If the Athlete establishes that he or she bears No Fault or Negligence for the violation, the Athlete's individual results in the other Competition shall not be Disqualified unless the Athlete's results in Competition other than the Competition in which the antidoping rule violation occurred were likely to have been affected by the Athlete's anti-doping rule violation.
+10.1.1 If the Fencer establishes that he or she bears No Fault or Negligence for the violation, the Fencer's individual results in the other Competitions shall not be Disqualified unless the Fencer's results in Competitions other than the Competition in which the anti-doping rule violation occurred were likely to have been affected by the Fencer's anti-doping rule violation.